 Sawara Old Town is a riverside city with rows of kurazukuri, traditional Japanese architectural buildings where one can relive the Edo period in the air of heritage.
 You can also opt for a cruise along the peaceful stream of Onogawa River for an overview of the city.
 Visit Suigo Sawara Aquatic Botanical Garden for a breathtaking sight of a million lotus and irises of various species covering the lavish 6-hectares garden.

 How To Get There

+Sawara is only 15 kilometres away from Narita so you can easily take the JR Narita Line train service to JR Sawara Station which is only a 30-minute train ride.
 Japan’s bustling Narita International Airport (which is also the main stop for Tokyo) is in Chiba Prefecture where one can fly directly there with most major airlines across the world.
 Flights from KL take almost 7 hours.
-Sawara is only 15 kilometers away from Narita so you can easily take the JR Narita Line train service to JR Sawara Station which is only a 30 minute train ride.

 Check out Narita View Hotel for its close proximity to the airport and Naritasan Shinshoji Temple.
 Besides having cosy contemporary rooms, guests can unwind in the hotel’s onsen.

 Sleep in tatami rooms and futon beds at the New Makomo Hotel for an authentic Japanese night-stay overviewing Hitachitone River.
 It is also within walking distance to Itako train station just 3 stops away from Sawara.

 There are many Japanese restaurants along the streets of Sawara.
 Koboriya has the best Kurokiri soba boiled with fresh seaweed while Hasegawa is known for their freshwater eel; unagi with rice.